Jaxpi/gift-guide-app/README.md

 ## Description

-Gift Guide is an app that helps with creating a wishlist of gifts you would like to get from you loved ones.
-One can create different wishlists, and even invite friends to add items from that wishlist for them to get while still being a surprise.
+Gift Guide is an app that allows you to create a wishlist of gifts you'd like to receive from loved ones.
+You can create multiple wishlists and even invite friends to assigns themselves a gift to give to you while still keeping the gifts a surprise for the wishlist owner.
+The app makes it easy to keep track of the gifts you're hoping to receive and ensures that you get exactly what you want.
+The functionality of our app allows you to also changes themes of your wishlist catered towards the special event.
+Our goal was to make gift sharing less awkward all in one fun and user friendly app.

 ## Table of Contents